samathaluca/new-lazycamp/README.md

 The Surface plane
 Appearance, images, colour choices and fonts.

-Modern design conventions were balanced with the desire to keep the interest and focus of the user and the user/contributor, both of which are not conventional by their natures.

-A unique large logo/home has been chosen for desktop following feedback to add interest to the form pages.
-This obscured too much of the information and did not fit the mobile design which was left with the original logo/home design.

-A home page with a lot of imagery, quotes and contributor recovery stories was designed for added interest and user prolonged engagement.
-Images have been chosen to appeal to the users while presenting a simple message.
+Extensive colour work has been tested during development.
+Women choose where to stay and eat so pink was favoured.

+The bootstrap button and text colours which signify success, alert, warning, info and primary versus secondary actions/notification was adhered to.
+The colours were softened for the holiday rather than corporate feel.

+Modern design conventions were followed.

 The forms to complete were kept very simple.
 Focus to be kept on the information.

-The font is easy to read and the colours are muted.
+The font is easy to read.

  This will be adapted quickly as the questions may change and the way they are presented may not benefit the user and help the information to be